ARTbio/startbio/docs/deepseq/command_lines.md

 and reserve an account by putting you email adresse in the corresponding row.

-:warning: Please only one account for one student.
+:warning: Please only one account by student.

 - Once this is done, copy the server address indicated for your account and paste it in your web browser (in a new tab).